FAQs for the Sweet v. Cardona Settlement

 Class Membership

 The first group is the automatic relief group.
 You are a member of this group if you are a Class Member who submitted a borrower defense application relating to a school or schools on this list (often referred to as the “Exhibit C” list).
-If you are in this group, then you should have received the following relief on or before January 28, 2024: (i) discharge of the outstanding loans that were the subject of your application, (ii) refunds of any amounts you previously paid to the federal government toward those loans, and (iii) deletion of the credit tradeline associated with those loans from your credit report (“Full Settlement Relief”).
-If you are a member of the automatic relief group and you have not yet received your Full Settlement Relief, you can fill out this Relief Survey.
+If you are in this group, then you are entitled to the following relief: (i) discharge of the outstanding loans that were the subject of your application, (ii) refunds of any amounts you previously paid to the federal government toward those loans, and (iii) deletion of the credit tradeline associated with those loans from your credit report (“Full Settlement Relief”).

 The second group is the decision group.
 You are a member of this group if you are a Class Member who submitted a borrower defense application relating to a school or schools that are not on the Exhibit C list.
 If you are in the decision group, you will receive an individual decision on your entitlement to settlement relief according to a set timeline (see “What happens next for Class Members?” below).